Locations:

 How is leukodystrophy treated?

 There’s no cure for leukodystrophy.
-The following treatments may ease symptoms and preserve some neurological function:
+Many symptoms can be treated to help you feel better and preserve some neurological function.
+These treatments may include:

-A stem cell or bone marrow transplant may improve some types of leukodystrophy.
+A stem cell or bone marrow transplant may improve some types of leukodystrophy, but this treatment is only helpful in rare cases.
 Chenodeoxycholic acid (CDCA) replacement therapy can treat CTX if it’s diagnosed early.
-CTX is currently the only treatable form of leukodystrophy.

 Advertisement